 All students, faculty and staff must register their vehicles with the Trinity College Campus Safety Department in advance.
 Parking on campus and on Vernon Street is restricted to college-registered vehicles only.
 Trinity College in no way guarantees a parking space after the vehicle has properly obtained a parking decal.

-Preference for vehicle registration is given to all seniors and juniors while a small number is allocated to sophomores (excluding freshmen).
-Decals for graduate and Special Academic Program students may be obtained at the beginning of the semester.
+Preference for vehicle registration is given to all seniors, juniors and sophomores (excluding first-year students).
+Decals for Graduate, Special Academic Programs and IDP students may be obtained at the beginning of the semester.
 It should be affixed to the windshield in the lower right-hand corner.

 Parking decals are non-transferable and can only be obtained through the Campus Safety Office.
 Parking decals are used for identification only and decals do not constitute permission to park in a restricted area or during restricted hours, nor is it a guarantee of a parking space.